Skip to main content

 "\n"

-"**Draft Blog Post:**\n"
+"**Draft Blog Post (JSON):**\n"

-"{draft_post}\n" # Reads from state!
+"{draft_post}\n" # Reads structured JSON from state!

 "\n"

-"Provide your feedback as a short list of specific improvements. "
+"Provide your feedback as a list of improvements.
+If the post is excellent, "

 ),

-output_key="editorial_feedback" # Saves to state['editorial_feedback']
+output_key="editorial_feedback" # Saves structured JSON to state!

 )